Money laundering is the process used by criminals to disguise funds that are generated from, or used to finance, illicit activities.

 UK businesses and financial institutions are bound by law to conduct due diligence checks on certain customers, and to report their findings to regulators.
 The scope of the various anti-money laundering rules is broad, and so complying with the law is no mean feat.

 Although the rules may be somewhat restrictive, the dangers of money laundering should not be understated.
 In your business was used as part of a money-laundering scheme, you could suffer untold reputational damage on top of substantial fines and trading penalties.
 In the most severe cases, the directors and employees of businesses who fail to take the necessary actions to prevent financial crime may face criminal prosecution and even incarceration.

 To avoid these very serious consequences, businesses must develop policies for know your customer (KYC) checks, and may also need to engage in transaction monitoring and enhanced identify verification processes.

-To help firms handle the growing burden of anti-money laundering compliance, Red Flag Alert has created an intuitive AML service.
+To help firms handle the growing burden of anti-money laundering compliance, Red Flag Alert has created an intuitive AML checking function.
 Working in collaboration with Begbies Traynor plc and GB Group plc, we have developed a solution that is both effective and affordable.
-Whether you need to create a brand new compliance program or are looking to complement your existing regime, our AML service offers:
+Whether you need to create a brand new compliance program or are looking to complement your existing regime, our AML checks include:

 • A full range of risk level checking